 One of those views was at a place called Falls View:

-After this hike was completed, we went back to our car and continued north, then shifted west to hit Port Angeles as we had a 4:20 pm ferry to catch.
+After this hike was completed (which took about an hour), we went back to our car and continued north, then shifted west to hit Port Angeles as we had a 4:20 pm ferry to catch.

-But with this done, it was time to bid Washington and the US a temporary goodbye and head to Canada, specifically Vancouver Island.
+But with the time to get to the ferry closing in, it was time to bid Washington and the US a temporary goodbye and head to Canada, specifically Vancouver Island.

 We boarded the Ferry and the trip was only about 1 and half hours.

-This ferry ride was actually quite enjoyable, especially if you compare it to the Ferry ride I took in the eastern United States on my east coast road trip to New Foundland, specifically Gros Morne National Park, which lasted 7 hours through the night and was not comfortable at all…
+This ferry ride was actually quite enjoyable, especially if you compare it to the Ferry ride I took in the eastern United States on my eastern Canada coast road trip to New Foundland, specifically Gros Morne National Park, which lasted 7 hours through the night and was not comfortable at all.

-Here is a picture of myself with some of the guys from the Wealthy Affiliate program:
+Here is a picture of myself with some of the guys from the Wealthy Affiliate program (they taught me how to travel blog and make money from it):

 When we got there, we were VERY impressed with what we saw!